farscapian/clams-app-docker/lnplay/clightning/cln-plugins/lnplaylive/README.md

 ## lnplaylive-createorder

 `lnplaylive-createorder` is called by the front end web app to get an invoice for a product.
 Required parameters are node count (see product definition), number of hours the environment should be active (`hours`) (minimum 3).
-The `description` field is any VALID JSON string that the front end wishes to include in the actual BOLT11 invoice.
-The front end and backend can agree on a format for this, but generally speaking, product customizations other details can be stored in this field.
-Note: the backend MAY embed additional details (e.g., version/git commits) in the `description` field.
-Invoice are created with a 300 second timeout (5 minutes).
+Any future product customizations REQUIRE an update to the backend plugin to support associated business logic.

 ### example